jessicascarborough/432-2021/labs/lab02/lab02_instructions.md

-Evaluate the quality of the model you fit in Question 3 in terms of adherence to regression modeling assumptions, through the specification and written evaluation of residual plots and other diagnostics.
+Evaluate the quality of the model you fit in Question 3 in terms of adherence to regression modeling assumptions, through the specification and written evaluation of residual plots.
 What might be done to improve the fit of the model you’ve developed in Question 3?
-Identify by name any outlying counties, in terms of the relationship you’re studying, and explain why they are flagged as outliers.
+Identify by name any outlying counties and explain why they are flagged as outliers.

 ## Question 5 (20 points)

 Create a logistic regression model to predict the presence of a water violation (as contained in `h2oviol`) on the basis of `sev_housing` and `pm2.5`.
-Specify and then carefully interpret the estimated coefficient of `sev_housing` and a 90% uncertainty interval around that estimate in context using nothing but complete English sentences.
-A model using main effects only, entered as linear predictors, will be sufficient.
+Specify and then carefully interpret the estimated odds ratio associated with the `sev_housing` effect and a 90% uncertainty interval around that estimate in context using nothing but complete English sentences.
+Use a model with main effects only.

-## Question 6 (10 points)

-Produce and interpret the meaning of a confusion matrix which describes the quality of the predictions you have developed in Question 5.
-How well does the model you fit make predictions about `h2oviol`?

 ## Please add the session information.